Rocketman (film): Plot

 Elton writes music and tries to find success with Dick James' record label DJM Records under the management of Ray Williams.
 Williams introduces Elton to lyricist Bernie Taupin; they become friends and move into a flat to compose their songs ("Border Song").
-When Elton admits he is homosexual, he ends his romantic relationship with their landlady, and he and Bernie are evicted.
+When Elton admits he is homosexual, he ends his romantic relationship with their landlady, so they are evicted.
 Elton and Bernie move in with Elton's grandmother, his mother, and Fred, where they continue writing and create "Your Song".
 James sets up a performance for them at the Troubadour in Los Angeles.
 Elton is nervous before his debut, but the audience embraces his performance ("Crocodile Rock").

 Elton is overjoyed by his success but feels abandoned when Bernie leaves him at a party to spend time with a woman ("Tiny Dancer").
-He is approached by John Reid, a music manager, and after hitting it off, the pair sleep together ("Take Me To The Pilot").

-Reid's influence over Elton launches a downward spiral into a life of debauchery while his career rises to new heights ("Honky Cat").
-Elton develops a flamboyant stage persona and becomes one of the most successful artists of the 1970s.
-Reid's manipulation escalates to abuse after he becomes Elton's manager.
-Reid insists Elton tells his parents he is gay, so Elton reconnects with his father, who has a new family but still displays no interest in Elton.
-Distraught, Elton calls his mother and tells her he is gay.
-She tells him that she already knew, but that he will be forever unloved.
+He is approached by music manager John Reid and, after hitting it off, they have sex ("Take Me To The Pilot").
+Reid's influence launches Elton into a downward spiral of a life of debauchery, while his career rises to new heights ("Honky Cat").
+He develops a flamboyant stage persona and becomes one of the most successful artists of the 1970s.
+Reid becomes Elton's manager and insists Elton tell his parents he is gay, so he reconnects with his father, who displays no interest in him.
+Distraught, Elton calls his mother to tell her he is gay.
+She already knew, but says he will be forever unloved.
 Devastated by his parents' rejection, as well as Reid's increasing physical and emotional abuse, Elton becomes addicted to alcohol, cocaine, cannabis, shopping, and sex.
 His addictions, mood swings and short temper alienate his friends ("Pinball Wizard").
 Elton catches Reid cheating on him and ends their relationship, but Reid continues as his manager.
 During a party, he overdoses on pills and attempts suicide by jumping into his pool.
 He is rushed to the hospital, then thrust on stage at Dodger Stadium to perform ("Rocket Man").